ivsantos/tale-teller/README.md

 ## 💻 Built with
 - [Next.js](https://nextjs.org/)
 - [Typescript](https://www.typescriptlang.org/)
-- [Co:here AI](https://cohere.ai/) for the core logic of generating a tale based on an input
+- [co:here AI](https://cohere.ai/) as the core logic of generating a tale based on an input
-- [Openjourney](https://huggingface.co/prompthero/openjourney) (The Open-source version of Midjourney AI) for the cover of a tale
+- [Openjourney](https://huggingface.co/prompthero/openjourney) (The Open-source version of Midjourney AI) for generating a cover for a tale based on the input
-- [Hotpot AI](https://hotpot.ai/) for the covers of the pre-generated tales
+- [Hotpot AI](https://hotpot.ai/) for the covers of the already pre-generated tales
 - [Speech Synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) for A11Y purposes (conversion of tale as text-to-speech)